Four Ways to Conduct One-Way ANOVA with Python

 ANOVA in Python using Statsmodels

 In this section of the Python ANOVA tutorial, we will use Statsmodels.
-First, we start by using the ordinary least squares (ols) method and then the anova_lm method.
-Also, if you are familiar with R-syntax, Statsmodels have a formula APIwhere our model is very intuitively formulated.
+First, we use the ordinary least squares (ols) method and then the anova_lm method.
+Also, if you are familiar with R syntax, Statsmodels has a formula API where our model is very intuitively formulated.

-Here’s three simple step for carrying out ANOVA using Statsmodels:
+Here are three simple steps for carrying out ANOVA using Statsmodels:

-In the ANOVA how-to below, it is assumed that the data is in a Pandas dataframe (i.e., df).
+The ANOVA how-to below assumes that the data is in a Pandas dataframe (i.e., df).

 1. Import the needed Python packages